New Media Producer

 In 1979 he became the first broadcast journalist in Texas to be jailed for refusing to reveal a news source after he began a series of investigative reports on a crooked East Texas sheriff, while Wayne was news director of a local radio station in Longview, Texas.
 The sheriff was later indicted and convicted on federal charges of racketeering and conspiracy to commit murder.
 Wayne received a number of awards for his investigative reporting in the case, including an award of appreciation from the FBI.

 After several years in various positions at KRLD NewsRadio in Dallas, Wayne left Texas to open and manage the Metro Traffic Control office in Minneapolis, Minn., and eventually transferred to manage the Denver Metro Traffic office, where he provided traffic reports for a number of Denver radio stations and for Channel 7 television.
 He then left radio to move to 7NEWS in 1983.

 Wayne was also an online news editor for Topix.net and an editor on the DMOZ Open Directory Project.

 He is the founder of Pinecam.com, an award-winning community Web site for the mountain communities southwest of Denver and ran it until 2005, when he turned it over to a Board of Directors he appointed.

-He also started and Cavechat.org, the official caving forum of the National Speleological Society.
-After that, he founded OnlineCavers.com, the official social media site of the NSS.
-He was awarded a Fellow in the NSS for his online contributions to the Society.
+He also started Cavechat.org, the official caving forum of the National Speleological Society.
+After that, he founded OnlineCavers.com and donated it to the NSS.
+It, became the official social media site of the NSS.
+He was awarded a Fellowship in the NSS for his online contributions to the Society.